 \subsubsection{Instability in Output Signal}

 Instability is the third metric we implement in our study.
 As Matinnejad et al.~\cite{matinnejad2017automated} stated, the instability of the output signal is a duration of quick and frequent oscillations in the output signal, which means the output signal increase and decrease repeatedly in a duration of time.
 If executing a test case causes instability in the output signal, then that test case detects the undesirable impact on physical process~\cite{matinnejad2017automated}.
-Assume we have $N$ output signals $\{ O_1, O_2, \cdots, O_N \}$.
-For instability score of each output signal $instability(O_j)$ where $1 \leq j \leq N$, Matinnejad et al. calculated it with~\cite{matinnejad2017automated}
+To be more specific, the instability score $instability(O_j)$ of an output signal $j$ can be calculated as follow:

 where $k$ is the total number of simulation steps and $\Delta t$ is the time stamp in the simulation model for each step.